North Carolina Mom, Krista Noelle Madden, Charged With Attempted Murder Of Her Infant

 The police announced on Friday that they don’t believe Madden’s story, and are no longer looking for kidnappers because they believe the mother acted alone, and they decided to move ahead with attempted murder charges.

-Madden is a registered nurse anesthetist at Mission Health, and has another daughter, Treya, age two.
+Madden is a registered nurse anesthetist at Mission Health, and has another daughter, Treya, 2.

-Boston.com says that the Asheville police traced Madden’s cellphone to a mountain road near where the baby was found, and while they initially searched the area with dogs, the infant wasn’t found until the resident heard her cries.
+The Boston Globe says that the Asheville police traced Madden’s cellphone to a mountain road near where the baby was found, and while they initially searched the area with dogs, the infant wasn’t found until the resident heard her cries.

 The 911 recording had the voice of an unidentified woman who was out of breath saying she found a baby in a car seat, and the infant “looked so scared.”